YahooArchive/mojito/docs/dev_guide/code_exs/simple_view_template.rst

      };
    ...

-In the ``index`` view template of this code example, the properties of the ``data`` object are placed in Mustache tags that are evaluated by Mojito when the view template is rendered.
+In the ``index`` view template of this code example, the properties of the ``data`` object are placed in Handlebars expressions that are evaluated by Mojito when the view template is rendered.
-In Mustache templates, the property names in double mustaches, such as ``{{type}}``, are variables.
+In Handlebars templates, the property names in double braces, such as ``{{type}}``, are variables.
 The double mustaches with a pound are called sections and can be used for lists or conditional expression, such as ``{{#show}...{{/show}``.
 You also use double mustaches with a pound to access properties within an object, which is how the ``hours`` property of the ``time`` object is accessed here.